How much can you borrow?

 What is Lenders Mortgage Insurance (LMI)?

-It protects the lender from financial loss if you can’t afford to meet your repayments and default on the loan.
+Lenders' Mortgage Insurance is insurance that protects the lender from financial loss if you’re not able to make your repayments and default on the loan.

-Factors that affect how much LMI will cost you include:
+Factors that affect how much LMI include:

-Your deposit amount - the smaller the deposit, the higher the cost of LMI.
+- Your deposit amount - the smaller the deposit, the higher the cost of LMI

-Ways to avoid paying LMI or reducing how much you pay can include
+LMI can cost you thousands of dollars, however there are ways to avoid paying LMI or reducing how much you pay including:

-Growing your deposit to 20% or more
+- Ensuring your deposit is 20% or more

 Can you borrow more money with a bigger deposit?